Lifailon/WinAPI/README.md

 - 2nd option

-💡 **For some reason unknown to me, the service doesn't process all the code on startup, doesn't create an ini file and hangs at POST request to stop the process.**
+💡 **For reason unknown to me, the service doesn't process all the code on startup (doesn't create an ini file and hangs at POST request to stop the process).**

 To install the server part as a **service (used NSSM)**, download scripts to **automatically [deployument](https://github.com/Lifailon/WinAPI/tree/rsa/WinAPI/Service), start, stop and remove**.